 Supported by the ConAgra Foods Foundation, Feeding America partnered with the Urban Institute to better understand how teens experience and cope with food insecurity in the United States.
 The research collaboration used qualitative methods – a series of focus group discussions with teens, ages 13-18, in 10 low-income communities across the country.
 Findings are presented in two briefs:

 Bringing Teens to the Table: A Focus on Food Insecurity in America explores how teens view the food environment, their experiences with food insecurity in their households and communities, and the barriers to participating in food assistance programs.

 Impossible Choices: Teens and Food Insecurity in America provides a deeper look at the coping strategies teens use when faced with food insecurity, including those that may put them at long-term risk.

-Teens would overwhelmingly prefer to earn money through a formal job, but youth employment opportunities were extremely limited.
+- Teens would overwhelmingly prefer to earn money through a legitimate job.

 - When faced with acute food insecurity, teens said that youth may engage in risky behavior.